cranksters/pd-usb/readme.md

 ## Features

- - Get Playdate device stats such as its version info, serial, cpu stats, memory usage, etc!
+ - Get Playdate device stats such as its version info, serial, cpu stats, memory usage, etc
- - Take a screenshot of the Playdate screen and draw it to a HTML5 canvas!
-Or send an image to be previewed on the Playdate screen!
+ - Take a screenshot of the Playdate's screen and draw it to a HTML5 canvas, or send an image to be previewed
+ - Read the Playdate's button and crank input state
- - Execute secret commands on your Playdate over USB!
+ - Execute secret commands!
- - Extensive error handling with helpful error messages!
+ - Extensive error handling with helpful error messages
- - Exports full Typescript types, has zero dependencies, and only ~4kb minified and gzipped!
+ - Exports full Typescript types, has zero dependencies, and only ~4kb minified and gzipped

 ## Notes